cfiorentini/intuitR/README.md

 Both the commands `pdflatex` and `dot` must be in your PATH variable.

-We have implemented different  trace levels:
+We have implemented four different  trace levels:

 ```console
  intuitR -t0 form.p     // minimum trace level, no output files